Pals: A Magnificent Medieval Village

 Arròs de Pals

 Pals is also famous for its rice, or “Arròs de Pals”, which is renowned for its exceptionally high quality.
-Originally introduced by Arabs from Valencia, it is documented as having been cultivated since the 15th century – 1452 to be precise – with the exception of a period in the 19th century during which cultivation was curtailed in order to eradicate diseases such as malaria, believed to be associated with the crop.
-The stagnant water of the rice fields attracted mosquitos which transmitted the disease, with 1835 being an especially bad year with a very high death rate.
+Initially introduced by Arabs from Valencia, it is documented that cultivation of this crop began in 1452, with the exception of a period in the 19th century during which cultivation was curtailed to eradicate diseases, such as malaria, believed to be associated with the crop.
+The stagnant water in the rice fields attracted mosquitoes, which transmitted the disease; 1835 was a terrible year, with a very high death rate.

-The rice is sown from the end of April to the beginning of May, and the paddy fields are flooded in preparation for the transplanting of the rice, which takes place in June.
+The rice is sown from the end of April to the beginning of May, and the paddy fields are flooded in preparation for the rice transplanting, which takes place in June.
 It is then harvested between the end of September and early October.
-There are activities to mark both occasions, known as Pals i la Cuina de l’Arròs (Pals and its Rice Cuisine) organized between the Ajuntament de Pals, the restaurants of the town, and the rice mills.
-There are guided tours of the rice fields, cookery courses and tastings, and visits to Moli de Pals, which dates from 1452, making it one of the oldest rice mills in Europe.
+There are activities to mark both occasions, known as Pals i la Cuina de l’Arròs (Pals and its Rice Cuisine), which are organised by the Ajuntament de Pals, the town’s restaurants, and the rice mills.
+There are guided tours of the rice fields, cookery courses and tastings, as well as visits to Moli de Pals, which dates back to 1452, making it one of the oldest rice mills in Europe.

-The dates vary slightly every year according to the sowing and harvesting, naturally, but always include a series of activities such as cookery courses, local produce markets, conferences, craft workshops, and guided visits centred on the history and traditions of the culture of rice.
-Participating restaurants in the town offer a menu featuring a rice stew made with local rice as its main course, of course.
+The dates vary slightly every year, according to the sowing and harvesting seasons, naturally, but always include a series of activities such as cookery workshops, local produce markets, conferences, craft stalls, and guided visits centred on the history and traditions of the local rice culture.
+Participating restaurants in the town offer a menu featuring a rice stew made with local rice as its main course, naturally.

 Sheafs of rice ready for gathering